Diffusion of Community Fact-Checked Misinformation on Twitter: Data

 \textbf{Source tweet: } We used the Twitter historical API to map the \textit{tweetID} referenced in each Birdwatch note to the source tweet and collected the following information about each source tweet: \begin{itemize} \item \textit{Retweet Count:} A numeric variable denoting the number of retweets a single tweet receives on Twitter.
-The retweet count is a common measure for the virality of a resharing cascade \cite[\eg,][]{Brady.2017,Solovev.2022b}. \item \textit{Followers:} The number of followers, \ie, the number of accounts that follow the author of the source tweet on Twitter. \item \textit{Followees:} The number of followees, \ie, the number of accounts whom the author of the source tweet follows on Twitter. \item \textit{Account Age:} The age of the author of the source tweet's account (in years). \item \textit{Verified:} A binary dummy indicating whether the account of the source tweet has been officially verified by Twitter (= 1; otherwise = 0). \item \textit{Sentiment:} We calculate a sentiment score measuring the positivity/negativity of the source tweet.
-Here we use a dictionary-based approach analogous to earlier research \cite[\eg,][]{Upworthy.2022,Vosoughi.2018,Jakubik.2022,Baer.2022}.
-Specifically, we employ the NRC lexicon \cite{Mohammad.2013}, which categorizes English words into positive and negative words.
-The sentiment scores are then calculated by taking the difference between the fractions of positive and negative words in the source tweets.
-Our sentiment analysis is implemented in R 4.0.2 using the \texttt{sentimentr} package (Version 2.7.1) and the built-in NRC lexicon \cite{Rinker.2019}. \end{itemize}
+The retweet count is a common measure for the virality of a resharing cascade \cite[\eg,][]{Brady.2017,Solovev.2022b}. \item \textit{Followers:} The number of followers, \ie, the number of accounts that follow the author of the source tweet on Twitter. \item \textit{Followees:} The number of followees, \ie, the number of accounts whom the author of the source tweet follows on Twitter. \item \textit{Account Age:} The age of the author of the source tweet's account (in years). \item \textit{Verified:} A binary dummy indicating whether the account of the source tweet has been officially verified by Twitter ($=1$; otherwise $=0$). \item \textit{Sentiment:} We calculate a sentiment score measuring the positivity/negativity of the source tweet.
+Here we use a dictionary-based approach analogous to earlier research \cite[\eg,][]{Vosoughi.2018,Jakubik.2022,Baer.2022,Upworthy.2022,Rho.2020}.
+We first remove stopwords, punctuation, special characters (\eg, hashtags), and URLs in each source tweet.
+Subsequently, we employ the NRC lexicon \cite{Mohammad.2013}, which categorizes English words into positive and negative words.
+Following previous work \cite[\eg,][]{Rho.2020,Solovev.2022a}, the sentiment scores are then measured by calculating the difference between positive and negative words relative to the tweet length.
+For our sentiment analysis, we use the default implementation of the \texttt{sentimentr} package (with the built-in NRC lexicon) that also accounts for negations and valence shifters (see \cite{Rinker.2019} for details). \end{itemize}